noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 the Six Kings.
 I think Lillywood-san who should be near them is probably holding her head in their hands right now.

-A-Anyway, let’s just put that aside…...
+A-Anyway, let’s just put that aside...
 Why the heck am I frantically trying to protect the attacker?
 No, I think I can understand why...
 It’s because sending Alice towards them is already an overkill, so when these two are added to the mix, no matter how much that guy attacked us, I would start feeling sorry for